Aryaan03/Independent-Study/Blog.md

 ### The Need for a New Approach

 The limitations of the Svarah dataset prompted us to develop a more focused and structured data collection methodology.
 We're now gathering data from Indian students at the University of Florida using Qualtrics, ensuring longer, more natural speech samples that better capture accent characteristics.
+If you are Indian, you an also help us in

 ### New Data Collection Framework